 View the open lab list and search by research area or Ph.D. program.

 Received an e-mail that wanted you to RSVP for an event?
 Respond to a survey?
 Complete an event evaluation?
 A listing of surveys currently open to students can be found here.

 There are a variety of ways you can get involved on campus: through the Graduate Student Organization, UPnGo, and Student Mentoring Student program.
 You can also volunteer to assist with the IUSM Graduate Division recruitment efforts.
-Check out the opportunities here!
+Check out the volunteer opportunities and professional development opportunities!

 Learn what your fellow students are up to!
 Visit our Student Spotlight.
 Interested in contributing your very own spotlight page?

 The Medical and Graduate Student Money Blog, "Financial Health & Fitness Tips for Medical and Graduate Students" is written by Jose Espada, Director of Medical Student Financial Aid at the Indiana University School of Medicine.

 View the many career development opportunities including forums on careers in industry and academia and the nationally recognized Preparing Future Faculty (PFF) program.
 Find career information held by medical and biological scientists as well as other resources!